TGoldsack1/biolaysumm/index.md

 **References** - We ask participants to ensure the following citations are included in their system papers:

-1. *BioLaySumm 2024 Overview Paper* (to be used when referring to the shared task in general) - note, this is a temporary example that may be subject to change in the future:
+1. *BioLaySumm 2024 Overview Paper* - the following citation should be used when referring to the shared task in general (note, this is a temporary example that may be subject to change in the future):
 ```
 @inproceedings{goldsack-etal-2024-biolaysumm,
     title = "Overview of the BioLaySumm 2024 Shared Task on the Lay Summarization of Biomedical Research Articles",